-PhD in Sports Psychology Programs
+PhD in Sports Psychology Programs in Florida

 By pursuing a PhD in sports psychology, you could work on dissertation research, conduct and defend research, and complete courses in your concentration.
 A Doctorate in Sports Psychology aims to prepare students to work as a Certified Mental Performance Consultant, a personal trainer, or a performance psychologist.